-John’s smile was incredulous.
+John’s expression was incredulous.
 “Pigeons?
 That’s like taking care of rats.”

 I shook my head.
 “No, pigeons are much nicer.
-We had a couple pet rats once, and one of them killed the other.
-These two love each other.”
+We had a couple pet rats once, and they didn’t care about each other at all.”
 I scurried across the street to get them another scone to the sound of male laughter.

 Ah, well.
 My slime monster makeover and acid-laden working conditions at least meant I wasn’t pestered with general conversation while I was working.
 Breaks were another story.